sjl/learnvimscriptthehardway/introduction.markdown

   distribution to other Vim users.

 The book is [copyright][license] 2013 by Steve Losh, all rights reserved.
-You can redistribute it as long as you don't make any changes and don't charge for it.
+You can redistribute this HTML version as long as you don't make any changes and don't charge for it.

 The book will always be free to read online.